danielkrupinski/Osiris/README.md

 #### On Linux
 Take the injector.sh from the repository and copy it into the folder.
-After that change its permissions to be runnable using `sudo chmod +X injector.sh` and execute it.
+After that change its permissions to be runnable using `sudo chmod +X inject.sh` and execute it.
 If everything was done right osiris should load into CSGO and you should be able to use the cheat how you would on windows.